-2. In the Select Specific Cells dialog box, please do as follows:
+2. In the Select Specific Cells dialog box, please configure as follows:

-(2).
-In the Specific type section, select Greater than from the first drop-down list, and enter the start date into the following blank box.
-Select Less than from the second drop-down box, enter the end date into the box;
+- (2).
+In the Specific type section, select Greater than from the first drop-down list, enter the start date into the following text box.
+Select Less than from the second drop-down box, enter the end date into the text box;

-3. Now all dates between the given two dates are selected immediately in your selected range.
+3. Dates between the given two dates have been selected in your selected range.
 Please specify a background color under Home tab to highlight them.

 - How to highlight the date of current day / week / month in Excel?